- Go Hiking

 |Park Description:|| |

-"The Ramapo Reservation," located in Mahwah, is a 3,313-acre Bergen County Park.
-Challenging hiking is possible, but areas closest to the parking lot are primarily used for strolling, especially with one or more dogs.
-Most visitors walk around Scarlet Oak Pond, a former gravel quarry, or climb on a wide, smooth-surface road to MacMillan Reservoir (which once supplied the Crocker Mansion on the far side of Ramapo Valley Road).
-In 2015 a picturesque loop trail (pink blaze) was completed around the reservoir.
+“The Reservation,” located in Mahwah, is a popular Bergen County Park.
+Many visitors walk around Scarlet Oak Pond, a former gravel quarry, or climb on a wide, smooth-surface road to MacMillan Reservoir (which once supplied the Crocker Mansion on the far side of Ramapo Valley Road).
+It is a favorite of dog owners who exercise their pets.

 Fishing is permitted with a valid NJ fishing license.
 Tent camping is allowed by permit only (201-327-3500).